osmandapp/web/main/docs/user/navigation/routing/brouter.md

 ## OsmAnd version 4.7.1

 From version 4.7.1 upwards Osmand supports the profile parameter for mapping: Since Osmand version 3, many profiles can be defined in Osmand and the user can easily switch between these profiles.
-This allow now when using the service-interface to address different brouter-profiles in a more flexible and better comprehensive way.
+A new profile should be created, for example by copying the existing 'Cycling' profile and giving it a new name in the format Brouter(fastbike).
+You can use any of the exisiting BRouter profiles in the name that are installed on your device.
+All the profile files have a naming format of 'xxxxxxx.brf'.
+Or you could create a new profile of your own, like, 'myprofile.brf'.

+The naming convention in the OsmAnd profile is important as the BRouter profile included in that profile establishes the actual bridge between OsmAnd and BRouter.

 - If in Osmand a profile has "BRouter" defined as navigation service
 - AND the profile-name looks like "Brouter[mysting]"